Ditebogo50/Capstone-Project/README.md

 ## Installing site locally

-* To view the site use this link https://ditebogo50.github.io/Capstone-Project/ - automatic!
+* To view the site use this link https://ditebogo50.github.io/Capstone-Project/
 * To view the code and the files; clone the site :
 On your terminal enter:
 git clone https://ditebogo50.github.io/Capstone-Project/